VERIFY BEFORE RELYING

 Item Night-before check

-Government-issued ID Valid, signed, current, legal name matches your Pearson VUE account
+Government-issued ID Valid, signed, current, legal name and address match what you submitted

 Course completion certificate Valid 63-hour pre-license completion certificate or accepted equivalent